LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 test goal and checking the test goal results and to provide more informative test failure messages.

-As the `benchmark/2-3` predicates are meta-predicates, turning on the `optimize` compiler flag is advised to avoid runtime compilation of the meta-argument, which would add an overhead to the timing results.
+As the `benchmark/2-3` and `deterministic/1-2` predicates are meta-predicates, turning on the `optimize` compiler flag is advised to avoid runtime compilation of the meta-argument, which would add an overhead to the timing results.

 Consult the `lgtunit` object documentation (`docs/tools.html`) for further details on these predicates.